A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Periodic orbits and wave trains

 \subsection{Period doubling phenomena}

 Let us consider the periodic orbit $\Gamma$ which originates at the supercritical Hopf bifurcation $H_p^-$ and track its successive bifurcations as parameter $d$ is decreased and $m=0.0463358$ remains fixed.
 When $(m,d)$ crosses the $PD$ curve from region II to III, the cycle $\Gamma$ undergoes a period doubling bifurcation.
 As $(m,d)$ enters region III, $\Gamma$ changes its stability and a secondary limit cycle $\Gamma^2$ appears with approximately twice the period of $\Gamma$.
-As parameter $d$ is further decreased, additional period doubling events occur (not shown in {figure}~\ref{fig:bifurcacion}).
-This is illustrated in {figure}~\ref{fig:allperiods}.
+As parameter $d$ is further decreased, additional period doubling events occur (not shown in Fig.~\ref{fig:bifurcacion}).
+This is illustrated in Fig.~\ref{fig:allperiods}.
 Periodic orbits $\Gamma^2$, $\Gamma^4$ and $\Gamma^8$ of periods 2, 4, and 8 times that of $\Gamma$, respectively, are shown in panels (a1)-(b1)-(c1).
 Panels (a2)-(b2)-(c2) show one period of the corresponding time series of $U$ and $V$.
-Here the actual periods of the solutions are rescaled to $T=1$ for visualization and computational purposes (We explain more about the numerical method to obtain these periodic orbits in the {Appendix~\ref{ap:manifolds}}).
-As a consequence, as parameter $d$ decreases and system \eqref{sist} undergoes this sequence of period doubling bifurcations, the associated wave trains in panels (a2)-(b2)-(c2) display periodic spatio-temporal patterns with doubling periods.
+Here, the actual periods of the solutions are rescaled to $T=1$ for visualization and computational purposes~\cite{doe-book}.
+As a consequence, as parameter $d$ decreases and system \eqref{sist} undergoes this sequence of period doubling bifurcations, the associated wave trains in panels (a2)-(b2)-(c2) display periodic patterns with doubling periods.